apptainer/apptainer-admindocs/configfiles.rst

 Updating Configuration Options
 ==============================

-In order to manage this configuration file, {Singularity} has a ``config global`` command group that allows you to get, set, reset, and unset values through the CLI.
+In order to manage this configuration file, {Project} has a ``config global`` command group that allows you to get, set, reset, and unset values through the CLI.
 It's important to note that these commands must be run with elevated privileges because the ``singularity.conf`` can